ToxicFrog/doom-mods/gzap/doc/faq.md

 order* when combined in this way; `health-secret` will work but `secret-health` will not.

+### How do I turn on deathlink?

+Deathlink (and a lot of other settings) is configured in-game, via the options menu, and not in the yaml.

 ### Can I bind hotkeys for inventory items?

 Inventory items can be dispensed using the `ap-use-item:<item-name>` netevent,